THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 "Follow me.
 I know a place."

 They reached the far edge of Woewyn — a cliff overlooking a sweep of white sand.

-The water below was impossibly blue, the colour of a dream polished too many times.
+Damon stared down.
 "This water looks like someone edited a picture to advertise it."

 Damon lowered himself beside her.
 Daichi flopped down with his tongue out.
+Damon handed him a chunk of meat from the basket.
+"Reward for patience."

-Cythera watched them with an unreadable softness — admiration, maybe.
+Cythera watched them with an unreadable softness.
+Admiration, maybe.
 Or curiosity.
 Or both.

-"So."
-She gestured at Damon.
-"How did this happen?"
+"So," She gestured at Damon. "how did this happen?"

 He told her about the Resonant Stride, the cave, the Keeper, the sword only he could unlock.
+Cythera listened without interrupting, with eyes steady and measured breaths until he finished.

+Damon sighed.
 Tolrex's explanation was still fresh on his tongue.

+"When I slept… I felt agony.
+Like every part of me was being rebuilt."
 He swallowed.
 "And when I woke up… I was like this.
 Tolrex says its because I'm growing too fast."

-"So will you stop training?" she asked quietly.
+"So, will you stop training?" she asked quietly.

 "Good," she said, a faint smile tugging her lips.
 "Because I've joined the bet.
 I'm training you until you die."